csmanea/testing-workshops/oci-ignite-advanced/create-oke/create-oke-cluster.md

 ## Introduction

-In this lab you will create a Kubernetes Cluster to deploy a **Hello World** application.
+In this lab, you will create a Kubernetes Cluster to deploy a **Hello World** application.

 Estimated time: 20-25 min